Sainthia Junction railway station: History

 Construction of the Khana–Rajmahal section of Sahibganj loop was completed in October 1859.
 Construction of the Sainthia railway station was done as part of building the entire line and that was the start of the Sainthia railway station that year.
 The first passenger train journey from this station started on 1 September 1859.
 On 4 July 1860, train service started from Howrah to Rajmahal via Khana.

 The Andal–Sainthia branch line was built in 1913.

+Accident

+The Sainthia train collision occurred on 19 July 2010, at the Sainthia junction, when the Uttar Banga Express collided with the Vananchal Express as the latter was leaving the platform.
+66 people died as a result of the accident, and 165 were reported injured.

 Amenities

 Amenities at Sainthia railway station include sheds, first-class and second-class waiting rooms, escalators, two over bridges, digital clock, CCTV camera, toilet and book stall.

 Goods facilities

 There were full rake goods sheds at the Sainthia railway station until 2018.
 Currently, it is used as a railway siding to load/unload material in the rakes.